pharmbio/labrobots-restserver/README.md

+# Deprecation notice!

+This repo is replaced with https://github.com/pharmbio/robotlab-labrobots and will be archived or deleted.

 # Robot REST-api outline
 The goal of this project is to provide a unified REST-api to all robots in the AROS system.
 The REST Api will wrap around various existing or non-existing vendor-specific api:s for communication.